The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Problem Context

 \textbf{IID Data Distributions:} In scenarios where data is considered IID, each client's dataset is assumed to be drawn from the same probability distribution.
-This uniformity suggests that datasets across varied domains, such as those of a bank and a hospital, exhibit similar statistical properties and structures, despite their distinct contexts.

-\textbf{Non-IID Data Distributions:} Contrastingly, non-IID data distributions reflect situations where data across clients originate from heterogeneous distributions.
+This uniformity suggests that datasets across varied domains, such as those of a bank and a hospital, exhibit similar statistical properties and structures, despite their distinct contexts. \textbf{Non-IID Data Distributions:} On the other hand, non-IID data distributions reflect situations where data across clients originate from heterogeneous distributions.
 This diversity is rooted in demographic variances, regional characteristics, or the intrinsic nature of the collected data.

-\textbf{Implications on Privacy and Learning:} \textit{Privacy Concerns:} The heterogeneity of non-IID data amplifies privacy concerns, necessitating robust privacy-preserving mechanisms that can handle the diversity of data sources.
-The specificity of models to certain data characteristics could inadvertently lead to data leakage or facilitate inference attacks, underscoring the need for privacy techniques that are adaptable to varying data distributions.